Day 6 Comfort Bike Models Explained

 Day 6 Behemoth, the Day 6 Fat Bike.
 I would like to try one of the Day 6 Fat Bikes someday so you may see it added to my stock.
 In the meantime if you would like one then I can order it for you.

-Day 6 Comfort Bike Trike Coming Soon
+Day 6 Comfort Trike is now available.

 For more updates on these models and new Day 6 announcements please consider subscribing to your newsletter.